 Strolling status updates.
 Walking meetings are easiest with a small group.
 Start by inviting an employee or your supervisor on a jaunt for your weekly status meeting.
 Jot down agenda items ahead of time on a small notepad to keep the meeting professional and on track.

 Conference call circuit.
 A wireless headset means you can take phone meetings on foot.
 You’ll gain privacy you can’t get at many workstations, plus mood-boosting sun and fresh air.

 Coffee to go.
 If you can’t motivate meeting attendees away from the table, you can sip and stretch your legs in nature.
 Take a brisk lap; you may find it might be even more invigorating than a cappuccino.

 Take a look at today’s schedule: What meeting can you make mobile?

 Your local news from CTL.

-For more details please check out the attached August 2019 CTL Newsletter.
+For more details please see the attached October issue of the CTL Newsletter.